Jkaplan1123/cpp_class/Cpp class notes.md

 - class data members can be declared as `static`
 	- tells compiler that this data membe belongs to the class, not the objects
-	- useful for storying class-wide information
+	- useful for storing class-wide information
 		- example: want to keep track of how many `Player` objects exist
 - Class functions can be declared as static
 	- independent of any objects